robert-hh/Micropython-Editor/README.md

 vertical moves, bysed on the extended variant.
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
-- pe.py: Condensed source file for all MicroPython boards.
+- pye_mp.py, pye2_mp: Condensed source files of pye.py and pye2.py for
-In order to use it on an borad with small memory like the esp8266, you have to put pe.py into the directory esp8266/modules, esp32/modules (micropython.org) or esp32/frozen (pycom.io) and rebuild micropython.
+all MicroPython boards.
+In order to use it on an board with small memory like the esp8266, you have to put pye_mp.py into the directory esp8266/modules, esp32/modules or smt32/modules (micropython.org) or esp32/frozen (pycom.io) and rebuild micropython.
 A cross-compiled version may executed from the file system.
-- pemin.py: Condensed source file with a reduced function set for all MicroPython boards
 - peteensy.py: A small wrapper for teensy 3.5 and 3.6 disabling Ctrl-C
 keyboard interrupt.
 - wipye.mpy: Pre-compiled version of pe.py for WiPy1 with all functions enabled.